×

 • Terrain: A brief description of the topography

-• Terrestrial protected areas > % of total land area: Terrestrial protected areas (% of total land area).
+• Terrestrial and marine protected areas > % of total territorial area: Terrestrial and marine protected areas (% of total territorial area).
 Terrestrial protected areas are totally or partially protected areas of at least 1,000 hectares that are designated by national authorities as scientific reserves with limited public access, national parks, natural monuments, nature reserves or wildlife sanctuaries, protected landscapes, and areas managed mainly for sustainable use.
-Marine areas, unclassified areas, littoral (intertidal) areas, and sites protected under local or provincial law are excluded.
+Marine protected areas are areas of intertidal or subtidal terrain--and overlying water and associated flora and fauna and historical and cultural features--that have been reserved by law or other effective means to protect part or all of the enclosed environment.
+Sites protected under local or provincial law are excluded.

 • Total area > Sq. km: Surface area is a country's total area, including areas under inland bodies of water and some coastal waterways."